ian-bravo/Code-Review-3/README.md

 ## Description

-This webpage will ask the User five questions to generate results to be displayed after clicking submit.
-After submitting, the results are displayed.
-The results are formed from a specific set of answers.
-There is an option to show what the specific combinations are by hovering over a box-area.
+This webpage will ask the User to enter a number.
+This number will then be displayed as the 'input'.
+The number will then display all integers from zero to the User's number as an 'output'.
+Any integers that contain 1 will be replaced with 'Beep!'; integers that contain 2 will be replaced with 'Boop!'; integers that contain 3 will be replaced with 'Won't you be my neighbor?'.
+Integers that contain any of the previously listed integers will prioritize integers that have a 3 in them, followed by a 2 in them, and lastly followed by a 1 in them.

 ## Setup/Installation Requirements